akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/provide.rst

 Provides a constant value to the inner route.

 The `provide` directive is used as a building block for :ref:`Custom Directives` to provide a single value to the inner route.
-To provide several values  use the :ref:`-tprovide-` directive.
+To provide several values  use the :ref:`-tprovide-java-` directive.

-See :ref:`ProvideDirectives` for an overview of similar directives.
+See :ref:`ProvideDirectives-java` for an overview of similar directives.

 Example
 -------